Bruges to Paris

 Remarks

-For tours on the Zwaantje or Fleur: Ride With GPS is an app that you can download for free on your mobile phone.
+If you wish to cycle on your own, this tour offers the routes on the Ride With GPS app that you can download for free on your mobile phone.
 This option is in addition to traditional printed route notes and printed maps.
 Once the app is installed, you can then download tour maps and daily itineraries directly to your smartphone.
 You will be able to use voice navigation on all the routes and access your tour content anytime, all from your phone.
 In your final tour information, approximately four weeks prior to your cycling vacation, you will the code you can use to access your specific tour.

 Important to know